 Starting small with just a couple of self-contained eco-chalets and a central space suitable for yoga classes or other group activities, the end vision for Swell Lodge is for eight eco-chalets, complete with on-site staff, a lounge area and a small restaurant.

-Guests will then be able to either relax, explore the surrounding highlights independently, or experience everything this astonishing island has to offer on a private 3, 4 or 7-day tour.
+Guests will then be able to either relax, explore the surrounding highlights independently, or experience everything this astonishing island has to offer on an all-inclusive 3, 4 or 7-day package.

-Swell Lodge will open early 2018, subscribe to find out when!
+Swell Lodge will open in June 2018, subscribe to be the first to know when!

 “Chris's Swell Lodge proposal is a win-win for Christmas Island National Park and tourism to the island.
 He has passed all the stringent environmental requirements to operate within the national park and we look forward to sharing the world famous conservation values of Christmas Island with his guests.”